Are You Feeling You've Lost Your Creative Direction? Has Life Gotten in Your Way? Stop Making Excuses and Find Your Way Home. Create.

 9) Don't give into fear.

 Some artists fear failure.
 Others fear success.
 Don't let your fears rule your passion.
-Create and live your passion!
+Create and live your passion!10) CREATE!

 The bottom line is: